DevExpress/testcafe/CONTRIBUTING.md

 2. Commit your changes into the branch.

     > Note that links in the documentation should point to `.md` files in the repository, so that the documentation is browsable on GitHub.
-When the website is built, all links are automatically modified to point to HTML pages.
+When the website is built, all links are automatically modified to HTML links.

 3. Fetch upstream changes and rebase your branch onto `master`.